RaMathuZen/ramathuzen.github.io/_posts/2025-05-25-books-list.md

 > written by Eliyahu Goldratt for explaining his **Theory of Constraints** concept in a novel fashion through Alex Rogo and Jonah.
 Really liked the book, mainly the ToC concepts which he had explained through the problems faced by the manufacturing plant, finding their goal, improving their operations and also about **Socratic Dialogue**, etc. A Management Fiction.
 This is my second time reading this book (the english version) as the BEE (Business and Entreupreneurship for Engineers) class which I took made me interested to re-read this book, previously read its tamil version, during COVID (Mar' 20) from Ananda Vikatan magazine collections of my father.
 Grateful to him.
 Finished it within few days both the time.

+- Learn Javascript in Tamil

+> written by Nithya long time back in [Kaniyam](https://kaniyam.com/).
+Had a glance over it, to learn about JS basics which I needed inorder to understand the JS in my dashboard and as well as for XSS payloads as well (I'd been learning about some basics of Web Security, from [Cyber Adam](https://www.youtube.com/@Cyberadam) as I got interested to know about common vulnerabilities found in webapps and how to check for that in my dashboard which I'd vibed).
+It's a good book to get some idea about JS and JQuery.

 ## Current